 The Eagle's Nest Loop and the Apache Fire Loop are joined together by the Coyote Ridge Trail.
 Eagle's Nest is the highest point in the park, with an elevation gain of 300 ft.
-These three major loops are connected by the Kisva Trail along the riparian corridor, which also leads up to the short loop of the Yavapai Ridge Trail.
+These three major loops are connected by the Kisva Trail along the riparian corridor.
 The Javelina Trail takes you into the pinyon/juniper woodlands and back to the other loops.

-Bikes and horses are allowed only on the East Gate Trail.
+Bikes and horses are allowed only on the East Gate Trail to connect to the U.S. Forest Service trails.